Make your own free website on Tripod.com

 Reaching

-A blocker cannot reach over and block the other side when it is passing or setting on their first or second hit.
+A blocker cannot reach over (the net line) and block the other side when it is passing or setting on their first or second hit. ie. on their side.

-The blocker can reach over, when the ball is above the net whereby the block starts above the net - and then pushes the ball
+The blocker can reach over, when the ball is directly above the net whereby the block starts directly above the net - and then pushes the ball

-over - but still the blocker cannot interfere with a first and second hit ball, if that ball is being passed or set.
+over - but still the blocker cannot interfere with a first and second hit ball (when it is clearly on their side of the net), if that ball is being passed or set.

 Feet